AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 ### Test class and test method scopes

-The `DataFixture` can be specified for a particular test or for an entire test case.
+The `DataFixture` can be specified for a particular test case (method) or for an entire test class.
 The basic rules for fixture attributes at different levels are:

--  `DataFixture` at a test case level makes the framework apply the declared fixtures to each test in the test case.
+-  `DataFixture` at a test class level makes the framework apply the declared fixtures to each test in the test class.
    When the final test is complete, all class-level fixtures are reverted.
--  `DataFixture` for a particular test signals the framework to revert the fixtures declared on a test case level and applies the fixtures declared at a test method level instead.
+-  `DataFixture` for a particular test method signals the framework to revert the fixtures declared on a test class level and applies the fixtures declared at a test method level instead.
    When the test is complete, the ITF reverts the applied fixtures.
+Test class level data fixtures are ignored if they are present at the test method level.

 <InlineAlert variant="info" slots="text" />